Jacky (Jacques Brel song): Track listing

-Chart positions
+Charts

 Other recordings

 In 1977, Jacky (entitled as "Jackie") was recorded by Peter Straker on his album This One's On Me, which was co-produced by his close friend Freddie Mercury.
 He has since recorded the song a second time for his 2012 album and associated stage show Brel.

 In May 1986, Momus released his version of the song, retitled as "Nicky" after the singer's first name, as the title track of a three-song EP of Brel covers.

 In 1991, Marc Almond recorded a cover version of Brel's song for his album Tenement Symphony, and released it as a single.
-It reached No. 17 in the UK and No. 14 in Ireland, as well as number six on Finland's sales-only chart.
+It reached No. 17 in the UK, No. 6 on the UK Airplay Chart, No. 14 in Ireland, No. 11 in Luxembourg and No. 6 on Finland's sales-only chart.

 In 2012, Secret Chiefs 3 and Mike Patton collaborated under the moniker Traditionalists to release a cover of this on the Mimicry record label.
 It also marks the first recorded collaboration of original Mr. Bungle founders Mike Patton and Trey Spruance since the band dissolved in 2004.